-- a) ensure that the contractor and all of his staff are fully informed of all our safety procedures (e.g. for illness or injury at work; dangerous occurrences; fire; site emergency) and have attended a Health & Safety Induction talk. - b) ensure that the contractor is fully informed as necessary of our working procedures (e.g. electrical safety; portable electrical equipment; ladders, steps and trestles; scaffolds; lifting equipment; the use of cranes as working platforms; flammable gases and highly flammable liquids and liquefied petroleum gases; hot work; dangerous atmospheres and confined spaces; explosives) and has access to copies of the relevant RAL Safety Codes and Notices. - c) ensure that the contractor is aware of our general safety requirements (eg for fire prevention; the safety of visitors when personnel are required to work alone; the site speed limit and parking restrictions; signs, warnings and notices). - d) ensure that the contractor is aware of any special safety precautions which may be necessary in the area of work concerned and that liaison is established with the Area Co-ordinator of such areas (eg chemicals; lasers; or where the work is in a designated radiation area) to ensure that the rules for work in such areas are complied with. - e) ensure that the contractor is working safely, is not putting other personnel at risk and is not at risk from our activities.
+- a) ensure that the contractor and all of his staff are fully informed of all our safety procedures (e.g. for illness or injury at work; dangerous occurrences; fire; site emergency) and have received an appropriate SHE induction before they are permitted to work on site.
+You must ensure they receive a copy of the RAL 'Contractors SHE essentials' handbook along with any project/task/job specific SHE information they require. - b) ensure that the contractor is fully informed as necessary of our working procedures (e.g. electrical safety; portable electrical equipment; ladders, steps and trestles; scaffolds; lifting equipment; the use of cranes as working platforms; flammable gases and highly flammable liquids and liquefied petroleum gases; hot work; dangerous atmospheres and confined spaces; explosives) and has access to copies of the relevant RAL Safety Codes and Notices. - c) ensure that the contractor is aware of our general safety requirements (eg for fire prevention; the safety of visitors when personnel are required to work alone; the site speed limit and parking restrictions; signs, warnings and notices). - d) ensure that the contractor is aware of any special safety precautions which may be necessary in the area of work concerned and that liaison is established with the Area Co-ordinator of such areas (eg chemicals; lasers; or where the work is in a designated radiation area) to ensure that the rules for work in such areas are complied with. - e) ensure that the contractor is working safely, is not putting other personnel at risk and is not at risk from our activities.